Welcome to the Penguins

-Please note that we do not have facilities to provide a cooked lunch so children need to bring their own packed lunch.
+Please note that we do not have facilities to provide a hot meal so children need to bring their own packed lunch.

 We promote and encourage healthy eating habits so we kindly ask that children’s lunches reflect this.
 For example providing wholemeal sandwiches, pasta or pieces of fruit.
 Please do not send fizzy drinks or sweets.

 We provide a morning snack and offer children a variety of fruit, vegetables, crackers, cheese etc with a drink of milk or water.

 If your child is not eligible for Early Years Funding, our hourly rate is £4.50.

 If your child is 3 or over they will be entitled to funding towards their Preschool fees.
 Please ask us for more information.

-A child who is tense or unhappy will not be able to play or learn properly, so it is important for parents and Pre-school staff to work together to help the child feel confident and secure in the group.
+A child who is tense or unhappy will not be able to play or learn, so it is important for parents and Preschool staff to work together to help the child feel confident and secure in the group.
 This takes longer for some children than others and parents should not feel worried if their child takes a while to settle.

 A home visit can be helpful for some children, where a member of our staff can come and meet with you in an environment in which your child is relaxed and confident.
-This can help us to learn more about your child and for them to become familiar with us before join the Penguins.
+This can help us to learn more about your child and for them to become familiar with us.

 Children come to Preschool in their own clothes put please don’t send them in their best clothes as they will be getting wet, muddy or covered in paint!